luainkernel/lunatik/rcu/readme.md

 $ dpkg -i linux-image-xx.deb
 ```

-Now lunatik can be used as a normal module.
+Now Lunatik can be used as a normal module.
 Use
 ```bash
 $ sudo modprobe -v lunatik
 ```